kayleyseow/CS-102/08. Streams/Chapter8Notes.md

 - A program was written to test that idea

 #### Implementation
+- We will check that idea for the top 50% of the people
+- One way to check for the top 50% would be to add up the frequencies (percentages)
+  - You stop when they add up to 50%
+- Another way would be to start at 50% and subtract the percents
+  - In this case, you stop when you get to 0

 #### Examining the Program
-- Notice that the program uses the function pricess_name()
+- Notice that the program uses the function `pricess_name()`
   - The function has a parameter that is a stream parameter
   - The stream parameter is a reference parameter (preceded by an `&`)
 - You have to do this for any stream variable because it gets modified on a read or write